 In addition to being a writer, and arts educator, I am a professional grant writer.
 I write project, capital, and operation grants for small to medium-sized organizations, generating well-written, well-researched grant proposals, for every level of government, agencies, foundations and corporations.
 I've worked with for- and not-for profit organizations, small businesses, classical music organizations, musicians, dance artists and companies, writers, arts educators and arts ed organizations, actors, directors and theatre companies, visual artists and community-based artists and organizations.

-In 2021, I raised $1.3 million for my clients.
-I have experience with writing grants for a huge variety of projects and budgets (up to $500k) with a wide variety of funders including the Government of Ontario; the Ontario Trillium Foundation; Department of Canadian Heritage; The Ministry of Tourism, Culture and Sport; the Metcalf Foundation, FACTOR Canada; Canada Media Fund; the Canada Council for the Arts; the Ontario Arts Council; the Toronto Arts Council; and private foundations.
+In 2022, I raised $3.63 million for my clients.
+I have experience with writing grants for a huge variety of projects and budgets (up to $1.4 million) with a wide variety of funders including the Government of Ontario; the Ontario Trillium Foundation; Department of Canadian Heritage; The Ministry of Tourism, Culture and Sport; the Metcalf Foundation, FACTOR Canada; Canada Media Fund; the Canada Council for the Arts; the Ontario Arts Council; the Toronto Arts Council; and private foundations.

 Having Lindsay's help on our grant applications has been a huge benefit to us.
 Aside from being a skilled writer she is also a great listener, something that enables her to accurately distill our ideas and present them in a concise and articulate manner that really takes the needs of the jury members who will be reading our application into consideration.
 The fact that she has experience with all aspects of the granting process makes her a trustworthy collaborator who always brings clear opinions and fresh insights to our working relationship.